Skip to main content

 Hurricane Mountain during a spring hiking adventure

-Adirondack Areas to Avoid Hiking During Mud Season
+Areas to Avoid Hiking During Mud Season in the Adirondacks

-High elevation trails in the Dix, Giant, and High Peaks Wilderness Areas of the northern Adirondacks are particularly vulnerable during the muddy spring season.
+These high elevation trails in the Dix, Giant and High Peaks Wilderness Areas of the Adirondacks are particularly vulnerable during the muddy spring season and should be avoided.

-High Peaks Wilderness Area - all trails above 3,000 feet; wet muddy snow conditions often still prevail here until late May or early June
+High Peaks Wilderness Area: Wet, muddy snow conditions often prevail on the following trails above 3,000 feet until late May or early June:

 • Algonquin